frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/employment-type.md

 ## 1. How to create an Employment Type

-To create a new Employement Type:
+To create a new Employment Type:

-1. Click on Employment Type > New.
+1. Click on Employment Type list and click on New
-2. Enter the Name of the Employment Type.
+2. Enter the Name of the Employment Type
-3. Save.
+3. Save

 The Employment Type can be linked to the [Employee](/docs/user/manual/en/human-resources/employee) master.